19hours/sg-statutes/Acts/Companies Act.md

 ### Solvency statement in relation to amalgamated company and offence for making false statement

-215J\.—(1) For the purposes of sections 215C(2)(c) and 215D(5), “solvency statement”, in relation to an amalgamated company, means a statutory declaration by the board of directors of each amalgamating company that it has formed the opinion —
+215J\.—(1) In sections 215C(2)(c) and 215D(5), “solvency statement”, in relation to an amalgamated company, means a declaration in writing by the board of directors of each amalgamating company that it has formed the opinion —

-(a) that the amalgamated company will be able to pay its debts as they fall due during the period of 12 months immediately after the date on which the amalgamation is to become effective; and
+(a) that the amalgamated company will be able to pay its debts as they fall due as at the date on which the amalgamation is to become effective; and

 (b) that the value of the amalgamated company’s assets will not be less than the value of its liabilities (including contingent liabilities).

-[21/2005]
+[Act 36 of 2014 wef 01/07/2015]

 (2) In forming an opinion for the purposes of subsection (1)(a) and (b), the directors shall take into account all liabilities of the amalgamated company (including contingent liabilities).